Crime Story (1993 film): Production

 According to the book I Am Jackie Chan: My Life in Action, written by Jackie Chan, Chan's legs were crushed after getting caught between two cars while filming the opening action scene.

 The film is set and was filmed in Hong Kong and Taiwan in 42 days from 9 July to 20 August 1992.
 The climactic scene, in which a building is decimated by explosions, was filmed in the deserted Kowloon Walled City, which was scheduled for demolition shortly thereafter.

-Jet Li was originally considered to play the role of Inspector Eddie Chan.
-Eventually, Jackie Chan was interested in the role of Inspector Eddie Chan, and he got it.
+Jet Li was originally considered to play the role of Inspector Eddie Chan, before he turned down the role to do Tai Chi Master instead.
+The role of Inspector Eddie Chan went to Jackie Chan.

 Release

-Crime Story was released in Hong Kong on 24 June 1993.
+Crime Story was released theatrically in Hong Kong on 24 June 1993.
 In the Philippines, the film was released as Police Dragon by Moviestars Production on 19 January 1994.

 In Japan, the film was premiered as a reboot of the Police Story series under the title 新ポリス・ストーリー (lit.
 New Police Story), and it was promoted with the Theme Song of the original 1985 film.

 After the success of Rumble In The Bronx, Miramax wanted to release Crime Story next in theaters, until Jackie Chan advised against it, so Miramax released Police Story 3: Supercop (1992) instead.

 The version was released on video and DVD on 18 July 2000 in the United States by Miramax was dubbed in English, although unlike most releases, it contained the original musical score.
 Chan's character had the name "Eddie" replaced with "Jackie" in the dub.
 There were four cuts made from the Miramax version: